-Many of us are quick to blame a product or weather conditions for the damaged look and feeling of our hair.
-When it comes figuring out what is actually causing our hair to feel dry and brittle, we at All Things Hair try to get down to the root.
+Many of us are quick to blame a product or weather conditions for the damaged look and feel of our hair.
+When it comes figuring out what is actually causing our hair to feel dry and brittle, we at All Things Hair try to get down to the root (pun intended).
 We go to great lengths to find out our hair type and curl types, and we’re also curious to know whether our hair falls under the low porosity or high porosity end of the hair porosity spectrum.
-Knowing these things help us (and you) figure out the best products to use, and how to build the proper hair regimen—from wash to styling—for your hair type.
+Knowing these things helps us (and you) figure out the best products to use, and how to build the proper hair regimen—from wash to styling—for your hair type.

 What is high porosity hair?

-Unlike low porosity hair types, high porosity hair types can be compared to a leech, or a paper towel on a puddle: It’ll suck everything up.
-High porosity hair?
-Dip it into water and it’ll soak it all in.
-Sounds like this couldn’t do high porosity hair types any harm, right?
-Think again: “High porosity absorbs water instantly and needs high level of conditioning to protect and leave it manageable,” explains Unilever’s Research and Development Senior Manager of hair care, Leon-Van Gorkom.
+Unlike low porosity hair types, high porosity hair types can be compared to a leech or a paper towel on a puddle: It sucks everything up.
+When dipped into water, high porosity hair soaks it all in.
+Sounds relatively harmless, right?
+Think again: “High porosity absorbs water instantly and needs a high level of conditioning to protect and leave it manageable,” explains Unilever’s Research and Development Senior Manager of Hair Care, Leon Van Gorkom.

 Just because hair soaks up moisture doesn’t mean said moisture will be retained.
 Here’s why: The hair strands on high porosity hair types are composed of raised and chipped cuticles (much like raised shingles on a roof), which have possibly become that way due to damage from heat styling, hair coloring or chemical treatments.
 Eventually, moisture leaks out from these raised cuticles and you’re left with dry, brittle, frizzy strands that are quite literally #thirsty for moisture.

 So how do you treat high porosity hair?

-In terms of leave-in conditioners, you have plenty factors to consider.
-You can choose a leave-in that’s suitable for your hair type (fine, oily or color-treated hair); however, when it comes finding a leave-in to treat high porosity, look for leave-in creams that help repair problem areas without contributing to the weigh down, which can make strands harder to manage.
-One great option (of many) is the Nexxus New York Salon Care Promend Leave-In Créme.
-Why?
-It’s pretty safe to say that high porosity hair types are prone to hair issues like broken hair fibers and split ends, and this formula helps mend both.
+In terms of leave-in conditioners, you have plenty of factors to consider.
+You can choose a leave-in that’s suitable for your hair type (fine, oily or color-treated hair); however, when it comes to finding a leave-in to treat high porosity, look for creams that help repair problem areas without contributing to the weigh down, which can make strands harder to manage.
+One great option is The Good Stuff Complete Repair Balm.
+Its lightweight, no-rinse formula is super fast-absorbing and strengthens and protects hair as it works its magic all day long.
+Pretty groovy, right?